 Hulk Speak: Oddly, the full-blooded Beastmen don't talk like this.

 Lightning Bruiser: Especially with his attack bonus at night, almost to Game Breaker status.
 He has high attack power, probably the most defense and HP, his attacks come out quick and his Power Attack rips through early game enemies, and finally, he has a double strike for his normal attack, letting him build his Power Attack gauge extremely quickly.
-Upon class change, he can learn Pressure Point, which raises his, and only his, attack.
+Upon class change into the Light side, he can learn Pressure Point, which raises his, and only his, attack.
 He falls juuuuuust short of being a Game Breaker.

 Wrestler in All of Us: With the sole exception of his starting class, all of his classes learn some kind of throw technique in addition to their normal tech.